SerenityOS/serenity/Base/usr/share/man/man8/useradd.md

 * `-u`, `--uid` _uid_: The user identifier for the new user.
 If not specified, an unused UID above `1000` will be auto-generated.
 * `-g`, `--gid` _gid_: The group identifier for the new user.
 If not specified, it will default to 100 (the **users** group).
+* `-p`, `--password` _password_: The encrypted password for the new user.
+If not specified, it will default to blank.
 * `-s`, `--shell` _path-to-shell_: The shell binary for this login.
 The default is `/bin/Shell`.
 * `-m`, `--create-home`: Create the specified home directory for this new user.
 * `-d`, `--home-dir` _path_: Set the home directory for this user to path.
 By default, this is `/home/username`, where `username` is the value of login.